simonw/til/cloudflare/workers-github-oauth.md

 That final `*` wildcard turned out to be necessary to ensure that `?code=` querystring URLs would also activate the `/github-auth` worker - without that I got a 404 served by GitHub Pages for those URLs instead.

+Here's the deployed page - visiting it should redirect you straight to GitHub: https://tools.simonwillison.net/github-auth

 ## Using this from an application

 The OAuth flow works by setting a `github_token` key in `localStorage()` for the entire `tools.simonwillison.net` domain - which means JavaScript on any page can check for that key and make API calls to the GitHub Gist API if the key is present.